etg624/dead-man-walking/README.md

 - Also there is an issue where the *FPS* and the *font size* changes on different machines.
 - `FPS` can be found at the top of the game.py file and you can adjust accordingly.
   - The higher the number the faster the game.
+- Instances of `draw_text()` is where you would be able to change the font.
 ```
 draw_text(screen, "How long can you survive until you are...", 20, WIDTH / 2, HEIGHT / 1.65)
 ```
-- the first number `20` in this case is the font size.
+- the first number, `20` ,in this case is the font size.
- - Adjust it to how you see fit!
+ - Adjust it to how you see fit!(if needed)